rlzh/ECE602-DB-Analysis/README.md

 2) Start client interface in user terminal: python client/client_main.py

 3) Select desired cleaning options for database cleaning.
-The process will take around X mins to finish.
+The process will take around 1-2 mins to finish.

 4) Select desired source and target for data analysis.
 Please wait for 1-2 mins to finish as the decision tree needs to be built from scratch.
 The result of accurancy and F1 score will be shown in output log.